AcademySoftwareFoundation/MaterialX/source/MaterialXGenWgsl/README.md

 its node library is a *hybrid*, and that is the main thing to understand before editing it:

 * **Most node `.wgsl` files are machine-generated** from their `genglsl` originals by the offline transpiler in [`tools/`](tools/README.md).
-They are committed (the generator does not run at build time by default) but carry a `// Generated from … do not edit` banner to distinguish them from the hand-written files alongside — do not hand-edit them; regenerate.
+They are **not committed** — they are a derived build artifact, transpiled from genglsl (the single source of truth) by CI, so drift between the GLSL and WGSL libraries is impossible by construction.
+The generated files carry a `// Generated from … do not edit` banner; do not hand-edit them, and do not commit them.
 * **A small number of nodes are hand-written** and intentionally *not* generated, because WGSL has no function overloading and a few `genwgsl/lib/` helpers were hand-adapted away from their GLSL signatures.
 These are listed as `EXPECTED_FALLBACK` in `tools/glsl_to_wgsl.py` (currently the